Group Tutoring Vs One To One: How It Compares For Cost & Effectiveness

 The NAEP found one to one tutoring to be a very effective intervention and that if short, sharp, regular sessions take place then the impact can be vast.
 Over 5 months’ progress can be made across a year with, on average, 6 months’ progress in the elementary setting and 4 months’ progress in high schools.
 In contrast, the impact of group tutoring on student progress is 4 months at elementary school and 2 months at high school.

-Online one to one tutoring has similar effects to in-person one to one sessions.
+The benefits of online one-on-one tutoring are similar to in-person one to one sessions.

 Advantages of one to one tutoring